 Research Misconduct Assessors

-The DP refers the allegations of research misconduct to a Research Misconduct Assessor, who considers the allegations to see if, on the material available:
+The Designated Person refers allegations of research misconduct to a Research Misconduct Assessor, who considers the allegations to see if, on the material available:

 - the conduct that it is central to the substance of the allegations, if proven, would amount to research misconduct; and